vkola-lab/vkola-lab.github.io/_pages/research.md

 ---
 ### Briefing on our research in Nature Medicine
-This [research briefing](https://doi.org/10.1038/s41591-024-03147-8) highlighted our recent research on an AI model for differential diagnosis of dementia.
+This [research briefing](https://doi.org/10.1038/s41591-024-03147-8) highlighted our latest research on an AI model for differential diagnosis of dementia.

 ---
 ### Podcast on neurological research